parcel-bundler/website/src/features/parcel-api.md

 summary: How to use @parcel/core programatically
 ---

+The options that can be passed to the `Parcel` constructor are [InitialParcelOptions](/plugin-system/api/#InitialParcelOptions).

+By default, the behaviour is similar to `parcel serve` (building for development) — set `mode: 'production'` to create production builds (scope hoisting, minification, ...).

 ### A minimal example (or "What the `parcel` CLI does")

 {% sample %}